 Max Planck Institute for Psycholinguistics

-What happens in the brain when we hear a sentence or form one?
+How does our brain perceive or produce sentences?
 Why is it that children and adults can all learn languages, but children are usually far more successful at it – or is that a false impression?
 Researchers at the Max Planck Institute for Psycholinguistics in the Dutch city of Nijmegen are getting to the bottom of questions like these in the course of their work.
-They are also interested in how language and thinking affect one another, what role the cultural environment plays in this.
-The five areas of Language Development, Neurobiology of Language, Psychology of Language, Language and cognition, and Language and Genetics define the Institute’s scientific framework.
+They are also interested in how language and thinking affect one another, in the role cultural environment plays in this and in the contribution of visible expressions (hands, body, and face) to our understanding of the human language faculty.
+The Institute’s scientific framework is defined by the five areas of Language Development, Multimodal Language, Neurobiology of Language, Psychology of Language, and Language and Genetics.
 These areas are heavily interconnected through close collaboration between departments and research groups, in line with the interdisciplinary nature of this research field.

 6525 XD Nijmegen, Niederlande

 Phone: +31 24 3521-911

 This institute has an International Max Planck Research School (IMPRS):IMPRS for Language Sciences

 In addition, there is the possibility of individual doctoral research.
 Please contact the directors or research group leaders at the Institute.